cl-fui/cl-termbox/README.md

 In some cases swank may work better with `:style :fd-handler`.

 Now, call `(tb:init)` to connect to the terminal.
 When done, call `(tb:shutdown)`.

+A minimal error trap around init and shutdown will report TB-ERROR but keep in mind that shutting down more than once will result in a SIGABRT.